-On 5 December 2007, the Supreme Court will hear oral arguments in Boumediene v.
-Bush on whether the Military Commissions Act, signed into law a year ago, has unlawfully stripped the US courts of jurisdiction to consider habeas corpus petitions from alien "enemy combatants" held in US custody.
-Habeas corpus is a fundamental procedure under which detainees can challenge the lawfulness and conditions of their detention in an independent and impartial court of law.
+Tomorrow the US Supreme Court will hear oral arguments in relation to the Guantánamo detentions on whether the Military Commissions Act of 2006 has unlawfully stripped the US courts of jurisdiction to consider habeas corpus petitions from alien "enemy combatants" held in US custody.

+Habeas corpus is a fundamental procedure guaranteed under international law under which detainees can challenge the lawfulness and conditions of their detention in an independent and impartial court.
 It also promotes state accountability by providing an independent judicial check on executive or legislative abuse.